-The special tax dispensation for regulated and listed property companies (REITs) allows these companies not to be taxed on distributed profits from rental income and gains relating to immovable property.
-However, the dividends received by shareholders in these REITs are taxed.REITs may claim distributions to investors as a deduction against its income.
-This deduction may only be claimed if the distribution is a "qualifying distribution", that is, if more than 75 %of the gross income of the REIT consists of "rental income".
-At issue is the fact that the definition of "rental income" does not include unrealised exchange gains or losses arising from the forward exchange contracts entered into by REITs to hedge their exposure to future cash flows relating to rental income.
-In order to address this, it is proposed that a REIT or controlled company include foreign exchange gains and deduct foreign exchange losses on exchange items relating to other elements of rental income in the definition of "rental income".
+• The special tax dispensation for listed and regulated property companies (REITs) makes provision for an exemption for REITs of income and capital gains and for dividends to be taxed in the hands of the investor and not in the REITs.
+In turn REITs may claim distributions to investors as a deduction against its income.
+This deduction may only be claimed if the distribution is a "qualifying distribution" that is, if more than 75 per cent of the gross income of the REIT consists of "rental income".
+At issue is the fact that the definition of "rental income" does not include unrealised exchange gains or losses arising from the forward exchange contracts entered into by a REITs to hedge its exposure to exchange differences in respect of rental income.
+In order to address this, it is proposed that a REIT or controlled company include foreign exchange gains and deduct foreign exchange losses on exchange items in the definition of "rental income".

-Comment: The proposed amendment is welcomed however inclusion of exchange differences in rental income should be extended to all exchange differences of a REIT or controlled company which directly or indirectly relate to REIT activities.
+The proposed amendment is welcomed however inclusion of exchange differences in rental income should be extended to all exchange differences of a REIT or controlled company which directly or indirectly relate to REIT activities.

-Response: Not Accepted.
-The proposed amendment is intended to assist taxpayers and only caters for foreign exchange differences relating to "exchange items" that hedge amounts defined as "rental income".
-Exchange differences relating to the financing of immovable property are not viewed as rental income.
+Not accepted.
+The proposed amendment is intended to assist taxpayers and will for now only cater for foreign exchange differences relating to "exchange items" that hedge amounts defined as "rental income".